 Tasquinimod

 Tasquinimod is an orally active small molecule immunomodulator with a novel mode of action, blocking tumor supporting pathways in the bone marrow microenvironment.
-Tasquinimod is being developed for the treatment of blood cancers, such as multiple myeloma and myelofibrosis.
+Tasquinimod is being developed for the treatment of blood cancers, namely myelofibrosis and multiple myeloma.

 This is tasquinimod